 Garage Door Opener Repair and Replacement

 Garage door openers allow you the convenience of opening your garage door with the simple press of a button.
-You can control your garage door from just about anywhere, and you may even be able to set a schedule to open and close your garage door automatically.
+You can control your garage door from just about anywhere and you can set a schedule to open and close your garage door automatically.

-As with anything, garage door openers won’t work forever.
-Because safety, efficiency and security measures have improved so much within the last decade, if your garage opener is old, then the only way to ensure your garage opener is effective is to purchase a replacement.
+If your garage door is old.
+Safety efficiency and security measures have improved tremendously in the last decade.
 Your garage door opener will give you some signs when you need to repair or replace it.
 You may notice that your garage door does the following when your garage door opener starts malfunctioning:

 - Moves slower

 - Starts vibrating